 Even when we get a salary raise, half of us would usually prefer to increase our savings rather than immediately splurging on a whim.
 When consumers get a raise, 37% will contribute towards their mortgage or household expenses, while half increase their monthly savings.

 Why such caution?
 4 out of 10 consumers are either saving less money, have never saved, or are struggling to reach the end of the month.
 Only 2 in 10 consumers feel like they’re saving more than before.
 The RSA´s 2018 findings echo our own.
 Nearly one third (and sometimes 40%) of people lack confidence in their ability to support themselves in the future and “maintain a decent quality of life”.
 Precarity in the UK has inched upwards in the years after the 2007 crisis, and changes in the nature of employment contracts mean that workers enjoy less rights, are more easily employed, and just as easily fired.
 The prevalence of zero-hour contracts, temp contracts, virtual employers, and the gig economy have put on pressure consumers to set aside money for rainier days.
-So, how far does precarity affect consumers in the UK?
-And how does it impact their spending and saving habits?
+So, how far does precarity affect people in the UK?
+And how does it impact consumer spending habits?
 1 of 10 people won’t have saved in their lifetime, and 1 of 10 people struggle to reach the end of the month.
 A sobering thought.

 So what should companies do in light of this prudent mood in the consumer market?
 For one, we think taking Monzo and other disruptive bank’s example is a good idea.
 Consumers still want to have fun, and entertainment activities as well as eating out continues to be an important part of consumers’ lives.
 For example, 1 in 3 consumers would spend a pay rise of 10% on going out to venues, restaurants, or events.

 Now more than ever, it’s essential to be Customer Centric